×

 How Long Do Collections Stay On Your Credit Report?

 No one wants debt to end up in collections, but if you have medical or other debt that has gone to collections, it won’t affect your credit report forever.
 Usually, collections stay on your credit report for seven years.
 The type of debt makes a difference.
 Medical debt in collections is weighed less heavily than other debt in collections.
 How long do collections stay on your credit report?
 It varies by credit scoring system.
-Here’s what you need to know.
+Keep reading to see how you can get personalized offers from our trusted partners through MoneyLion!

 How collections on a credit report work

 If an account is significantly past due, the creditor can turn it over to a collection agency or an internal collection department.
 In either case, once the account is passed on to a collection agency, it will be reported as a separate account on your credit report.
-Credit cards and personal loans are the most common types of accounts that can go to collections, along with medical debt.
+Credit cards and medical debt are the most common types of accounts that can go to collections.

 If the debt is valid and correct, collections stay on a credit report for seven years after the missed payment.
 If the debt is not correct or has already been paid in full, you can dispute it and request that it be removed from your credit report.